Management Promotion of Fair Operating Practices

 Initiatives for Fair Business Practices

-The Corporate Behavior Charter of the Group states that we will strive to maintain high ethical standards and place priority on fairness and integrity in all activities.
-In addition, the Declaration of Compliance expresses our commitment to conducting transactions in a fair manner based on open competition in the market, giving consideration in transaction relationships not only to laws and regulations but also to social standards, and to maintaining healthy and proper relationships with government and administrative entities while strictly refusing any relationships with antisocial forces.
-Specifically, based on the Code of Conduct, we formulated the Mitsubishi Tanabe Pharma Corporation Code of Practice, which is described in the following section, and each activity is conducted in strict observance of the following independent standards.
+The Corporate Behavior Charter of the Mitsubishi Tanabe Pharma Group states that we will strive to maintain high ethical standards and place priority on fairness and integrity in all activities.
+Additionally, we formulated the Mitsubishi Tanabe Pharma Corporation Code of Practice and each activity is conducted in strict observance of the following independent standards.

 - Transparency Guidelines